 Professor Reineke discusses the issues of sexual predators explored in the Lookingglass Theatre’s production of Trust.

 Keith Ross is a Princeton University graduate who has worked in the financial markets for 30 years.
 Currently, Keith is engaged with several entrepreneurial ventures.
 A member of the Colloquium on Violence & Religion, he has been a student of René Girard’s work and in January 2007, founded The Raven Foundation with his wife, Suzanne, to increase awareness of Girard’s ideas.
-Keith currently serves as the treasurer for the Colloquium on Violence & Religion.
+Keith formerly served as the treasurer for the Colloquium on Violence & Religion.